 Grades 11-12, ½ Credit

-This course will build upon the skills learned in Photography I. Students will learn more advanced darkroom skills, while having the chance to work on a larger scale.
+This course will build upon the skills learned in Photography 1.
+Students will learn more advanced darkroom and digital skills, while having the chance to work on a larger scale.
 Students will learn how to use their cameras creatively and to see how art and photography are interrelated.
 Students will also explore the many roles of photography in our culture and will be introduced to the careers in the field.
-Students must have their own film camera.
+Students should have access to their own SLR and DSLR cameras.

 The department’s faculty endeavors to provide music training and background for all students through grade 8 and continuing development for those electing performing groups in grades 9 through 12.
 Through class lessons and ensemble training in voice or instruments, a broad background in style and theory is presented.
 All music students are encouraged to enter the Solo and Ensemble Evaluation Festival as a means of self-improvement.
 Those who do so successfully will then be eligible for music festivals at the county and state levels.
 Being selected is not only an honor but also a most worthwhile and lasting experience.
 Students completing a music program will:

-Any student not enrolled in Junior High Chorus, Band or Orchestra will take Music Appreciation.
-This is a required two-year course for all Junior High students without performing ensemble experience.
+Any student not enrolled in Junior High Chorus, Band or Orchestra will take General Music.
 This survey course is designed to help students gain a sense of the aesthetic values of music and develop a lasting appreciation and enjoyment of this universal art form.
 Students will explore a wide variety of musical styles and genres ranging from classical to current popular music and will have hands on musical experiences with guitars, keyboards, and various percussion instruments.
 The curriculum includes, but is not limited to, basic musical concepts, notation, music history, various instruments, and Broadway musicals.
 Class meets every other day.

 Grades 7-8